-MIFARE DESFire® EV1 vs EV2: it’s a decision many make when deciding on the access control solution that best fits them.
-In this blog, we’ll examine the differences between the two and hopefully demonstrate why the latter is the better choice for access control in 2020.
+In this post, we’ll take a deeper look at the differences between the two and hopefully demonstrate why DESFire EV2 is the better choice for your access control solution.

-The first MIFARE® cards arrived in 1994 as a product of NXP and have since undergone several upgrades to ensure they remain as secure as possible.
-The DESFire® contactless range was introduced in 2002 to mitigate the risks associated with low-frequency MIFARE® Classic cards (these cards have been vulnerable to hacking since at least 2007).
+The first MIFARE cards arrived in 1994 as a product of NXP and have since undergone several upgrades to ensure they remain as secure as possible.
+The DESFire contactless range was originally introduced in 2002 to mitigate the risks associated with low-frequency MIFARE Classic® cards – MIFARE Classic cards have been vulnerable to hacking since at least 2007.

 - Access control